 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is connected to the mains.
 All visible pipework is made with copper and PVC materials.
-There is a disabled access wet room with shower area, WC and wash hand basin.
+There is a disable access wet room with shower area, WC and wash hand basin.
+The en suite comprises of shower cubicle, WC and wash hand basin.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-A floor mounted gas fired Worcester boiler within a kitchen supplies a radiator heating system.
+A wall mounted gas fired Vaillant boiler within the utility room supplies a radiator heating system.
 This also supplies the domestic hot water.
-The central heating system is controlled by a programmer and TRV's.
+The central heating system is controlled by a programmer, TRV's and a thermostat.